kyma-project/community/concepts/admission-webhook-cert-management/README.md

 >In a multi-cluster environment like Gardener, using existing open source projects for certificate management like cert-manager becomes cumbersome.
 With this project the separation of concerns between multiple clusters is realized more easily.
 The cert-controller-manager runs in a secured cluster where the issuer secrets are stored.
 At the same time it watches an untrusted source cluster and can provide certificates for it.

-However, according to the project maintainers the Gardener `cert-manager` is built for mainly for the “Let’s Encrypt” use-cases (publicly resolvable domain names).
-It does not support self-signed issuers, nor it supports caBundle injection.
+However, according to the project maintainers, the Gardener `cert-manager` is built for mainly for the “Let’s Encrypt” use-cases (publicly resolvable domain names).
+It supports neither self-signed issuers nor caBundle injection.
 The project maintainers suggest using the upstream `cert-manager` from the community for self-signed/webhook certs.

 Moreover, there are other supported non-Gardener Kyma environments (k3d), where the Gardener `cert-manager` is not pre-installed.
 ### <a name="upstream-cert-manager"></a>Upstream cert-manager